The Kimberlite

-In lithotherapy, Kimberlite is a stone that sheds light on any transformation or evolution of the spirit.
-To understand change is also to welcome it with support.
+In crystal healing, kimberlite is a stone that sheds light on any transformation or evolution of the mind.
+Understanding a change also means embracing it with its support.

-It can form more than 150 km underground and during disruptive volcanic eruptions, spurt to the surface bearing diamonds.
+It can form more than 150 km underground and, during disruptive volcanic eruptions, burst to the surface carrying diamonds.

-It's also a symbol of the inner forces of the spirit, capable of extreme journeys and crossings, overcoming as many trials to reach the light of the surface.
+It is also a symbol representing the inner strengths of the spirit, capable of enduring extreme journeys and trials, overcoming countless hardships to reach the light on the surface.

-The state of affairs evolves and is transformed by energies that aspire to appeasement.
-But change brings with it its share of pain, which is inescapable.
-Evolving also means abandoning illusions along the way and adopting new values that cultivate fluidity and generosity for a better life.
-When initiating change, Kimberlite can be an ideal ally to stop dwelling on one's misfortunes and finally move forward on one's path, despite the pitfalls.
+The state of affairs is evolving and transforming, driven by forces that seek harmony.
+But change inevitably brings with it its share of pain.
+Evolving also means letting go of illusions along the way and embracing new values that foster flexibility and generosity for a better life.
+When you embark on a journey of change, Kimberlite can be an ideal ally, helping you stop dwelling on your misfortunes and finally move forward on your path despite the obstacles.

-In lithotherapy, Kimberlite is a stone of evolution and transformation.
-Its support can help you free yourself from the shackles of your past.
+In crystal healing, kimberlite is a stone of evolution and transformation.
+Its energy can help you break free from the constraints of your history and your own past.

-Kimberlite's virtues help you to embrace a new impetus for change, providing protection and security.
-Its presence will help anchor and stabilize your emotions, while stimulating a clear vision and confidence in your actions.
+Its properties support you in embracing a new zest for life that fosters change, while providing protection and security.
+Its presence promotes emotional grounding and stability, while fostering clarity of vision and confidence in your actions.

-Due to its powerful energetic properties, Kimberlite is also used in meditation for a concentration purified of the instabilities induced by doubt, integrating the latter as a new path to self-discovery.
+Because of its powerful energetic properties, kimberlite is also used during meditation to achieve a state of concentration free from the instability caused by doubt, embracing that doubt as a new path to self-discovery.

-- Chrysoprase reinforces acceptance and recognition of the value of new options
+- Chrysoprase helps us accept and recognize the value of new options

 Moon/sun, fire, running water, waveform, fumigation, singing bowl, breath/wind, prayers...Chakras